2 Diagnostic horizons and other differentiae

 Tephric soil material occurs in or below the soil solum.
 It includes:

-2. Tephra deposits — material derived at least partly from tephra that has been reworked and mixed with material from other sources.
+Tephra deposits: The material derived at least partly from tephra that has been reworked and mixed with material from other sources.
 They include tephric loess, tephric blown sand and volcanogenic alluvium.
 As a general guide, tephric deposits from andesitic sources have more than 10% volcanic glass in the sand fraction and those from rhyolitic sources have more than 40% volcanic glass in the sand fraction.

 Vitric Soil Material

-Vitric soil material (Parfitt 1984) has more than 35% coarse-fraction (2 mm or greater, by volume) of which 60% is pumice or cinders, or there is more than 40% sand of which more than 30% is volcanic glass (or crystals coated with glass) (Eden 1992).
+Vitric soil material (Parfitt 1984) has more than 35% rock fragments (2 mm or greater, by volume) of which at least 60% is rhyolitic pumice, or there is more than 40% sand of which more than 30% is volcanic glass or crystals coated with glass (Eden 1992).

 Weathered-B Horizon

-A weathered-B horizon shows evidence of chemical alteration of the original parent material and is given the notation suffix w (e.g. Bw).
-It has at least ONE of the following:
+A weathered-B horizon shows evidence of chemical alteration of the original parent material it is derived from and is indicated by a Bw horizon notation as in Bw, Bw(g), Bw(f), etc. It has at least ONE of the following:

 1. Redder hue or higher chroma than an underlying horizon in similar materials; OR